Titans fall to 2020 state finalists in Crosby - Port Arthur News

 Other Key Stats…

 Memorial’s Jah’mar Sanders completed 18 of 26 passes for 279 yards and 2 TDs.
-Ilijah Williams had nine catches for 169 yards and two TDs.
 Adrian Hayward had seven catches for 97 yards.
 Crosby’s Cyrin Myles completed 12 of 16 passes for 156 yards and 2 TDs.
 He also rushed for 115 yards on 18 carries with 1 TD.
 Quincy Jones added 95 yards on 19 totes with 3 TDs.
 Kameron Kirkwood caught four passes for 59 yards and 2 TDs.

 Up Next…